 In this Part, unless the contrary intention appears —

-“appeal court”, in relation to an appeal, means the division of the Supreme Court that has jurisdiction to hear the appeal;
+appeal court, in relation to an appeal, means the division of the Supreme Court that has jurisdiction to hear the appeal;

-“lower court”, in relation to an appeal, means the court that made the decision that is the subject of the appeal.
+lower court, in relation to an appeal, means the court that made the decision that is the subject of the appeal.

 37. Application of this Part